 So God was faithful, even though He never directly called them into account except for David.
 And when did He call David into account?
 When he committed adultery with a woman who had already promised her love to another man.
 He abused the marriage contract—violence against the marriage contract, which produced violence, and the death of Uriah.

-So when we pull all of these cases together, and even though God is recording without censor, what they did shows us the fruit of what was produced and it makes it very clear that polygamy is not acceptable in God's eyes.
+So when we pull all of these cases together, and even though God is recording without censure, what they did shows us the fruit of what was produced and it makes it very clear that polygamy is not acceptable in God's eyes.
 And so, there is no law against it, but the implication of so many examples makes it very clear what God's approach is regarding this.

 Deuteronomy 24:1-4 shows that God clearly permitted divorce and remarriage under the Old Covenant.
 And not only that, in Exodus 21:10-11, right within the terms of the Old Covenant, God permitted both multiple marriages and divorce even though it is clear—Jesus said, "from the beginning that it was not so"—that neither was in line with His original intent.